4 Benefits of Bamboo Flooring

 Bamboo flooring is made from a natural material.
 The bamboo used to make it grows nearly 10 times faster than hardwoods like red oak.
 It is a grass that only takes 3-5 years to grow.

-This makes the material used to manufacture bamboo flooring highly renewable.
+This makes the material used to manufacture this flooring highly renewable.
 It’s perfect for an eco-conscious homeowner.

 Is it eco-friendly? — The process used to make bamboo flooring involves adhesive chemicals that might not be safe for your home.
 Experts are concerned that bamboo flooring has the potential to emit volatile organic chemicals (VOC) in your home once installed.
 The risk depends on how well the flooring was made.

-Another concern many have about the eco-friendliness of bamboo flooring is the growing process.
+Another concern many have about the eco-friendliness of this flooring is the growing process.
 Moso bamboo grows naturally in China.
 Some overseas plantations don’t have proper regulations to protect workers.

 Before you choose your bamboo flooring, check if it has a Forestry Stewardship Council (FSC) certification.

 Maintaining your bamboo floor will be as easy as maintaining hardwood flooring.
 Sweep the floor or use a vacuum regularly to get rid of any dirt that could leave scratches.
 If you notice the shine start to fade you can clean the floor with a damp mop and special cleaner.
 The cleaner needs to be non-wax, non-alkaline, or specific to hardwood and bamboo floors.